Why This Simple Tuna Casserole Means So Much to Me

 Instructions

-3. In a large bowl, mix noodles, tuna, and soup.
+2. In a large bowl, combine pasta, tuna, mushroom soup, and shredded cheese.

 Notes